Article at a Glance

 For many people, anxiety is a result of specific circumstances, such as worries over money, housing, jobs, and relationships.
 John even wrote a post about how allergies can cause anxiety.
 A person’s propensity for anxiety is also influenced by genetics, brain chemistry, personality, and other factors.
 Happily, this means there is lots of scope for how to treat and prevent anxiety, with multiple possible biochemical and physiological targets.

-The five following natural remedies work in various ways to help calm down mind and body and are certainly worth trying if you’re struggling with anxiety.
+The natural anxiety remedies listed below work in various ways to help calm down mind and body and are certainly worth trying if you’re struggling with anxiety.

 Rhodiola rosea (or roseroot) is an adaptogenic herb that helps improve our resilience to stress and helps calm anxiety while promoting mental and physical energy.
 I’ve written about Rhodiola’s benefits before in a piece on supplements that improve focus, particularly how it is helpful fighting mental fatigue.
 Rhodiola appears to be safe to use in combination with common antidepressants and has demonstrated benefits for insomnia, emotional instability and somatization in people with depression and anxiety (R).